 Click on the above photo for a full resolution version.

-The Gravity Wave is the latest book of poems (click the cover for The Gallery Press book page).
-It was published in September 2019 and was an Autumn Recommendation of the Poetry Book Society.
+The Swerve is the latest book of poems (click the cover for The Gallery Press book page). .

 Intimate City pic